ultraq/thymeleaf-layout-dialect/README.md

 developers to define their own sorting.

-This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy` class and the layout dialect provides 2 implementations to choose between:
+This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy` interface and the layout dialect provides 2 implementations to choose between:

  - `AppendingStrategy`, the default, appends content `<head>` elements after decorator ones